Social, Behavioral and Population Sciences (SBPS)

 SBPS 7290 Qualitative Methods II: Theory and Methods (3)

 This course – the second in a two-part sequence – builds on Qualitative Methods I (SBPS 7280) to provide students hands-on experience analyzing, interpreting, and writing up the results of qualitative research.
-The goal of this course is to provide students skills in qualitative data analysis, interpretation, and writing.
+The goal of this course is to provide students with skills in qualitative data analysis, interpretation, and writing.
 In SBPS 7280, students were trained in NVivo.
 In SBPS 7290, students will apply these skills to a dataset provided in the course to explore different analytical approaches and develop analyses.

 Prerequisite(s): SBPS 7280.